sartim/flask_shop_api/README.md

 # Flask Shop API

 REST API which exposes endpoints both for an online shop and a CMS admin.
 It's developed using flask framework which runs as a socketio server.
+The database configuration for the app relies on PostgreSQL.

 ## Setup